Talent Mobility

 Immigration Track

-TMF uses the following rubric to evaluate our grant proposals to the Fast Grants Challenge on the U.S. STEM Immigration Track.
+• TMF uses this rubric to evaluate grant proposals to the Fast Grants Challenge in the U.S. STEM Immigration Track.
 A successful proposal should address all of the listed bullets that apply to you as a grantee.

-Please feel free to upload other documents if you have existing documents you'd like us to consider.
-However, please note that we expect the 500-word answers to stand on their own.
+• Please feel free to upload other documents you'd like us to consider.
+However, please note that we expect the answers to stand on their own.

 Description